s-a-malik/inorg-synth-graph/README.md

 dodgy_dois.txt contains the the dois of reactions incompatible with the model. preprocess.py is used to generate the dataframes and supporting files from the raw data.
 This takes dodgy_dois.txt as an input, and the number of elements and precursors can be adjusted using optional arguments.
-Use the --df flag to save as a pandas dataframe (format used in the model)
+Use the --prec-preprocess df flag to save as a pandas dataframe (format used in the model)

 ## Training and Testing